On My Kids Plate

 Muffins were just made for breakfast and make great snacks!
 Try these muffins with your kids, they will love them!

 These chocolate chip zucchini muffins work well in lunchboxes.
 If you put them frozen in your child’s lunch they will usually be defrosted by lunchtime.
-Depending on when lunch is, I leave them frozen on the counter overnight before packing them in lunchboxes.
+Depending on when lunch is, I leave them frozen on the counter overnight before packing them in lunchboxes

 This also recipe can be a great way to start helping picky eaters with vegetables.
 I don’t hide vegetables in my kid’s food purposefully, but I also don’t see a problem with boosting our muffins with vegetables and fruit.